 Damaged cartilage and bone are removed from the hip socket (acetabulum) and the upper end of the femur.

 Hip socket (acetabular) component is placed.

 What To Expect

-On the day of surgery or the day after, you'll get out of bed with help.
-You will learn how to walk with a walker or crutches.
-By the time you leave the hospital, you will be able to safely sit down and stand up, dress yourself, use the toilet, bathe, and use stairs.
+On the day of surgery or the day after, you'll learn how to get in and out of bed.
+You'll also learn how to walk with a walker, crutches, or a cane.
+By the time you leave the hospital, you'll be able to safely sit down and stand up, dress yourself, use the toilet, and bathe.

-As soon as possible, you will start physical therapy.
+As soon as possible, you'll start physical therapy.
 You'll learn exercises to help you get stronger.
-You will also be taught how to move your body without dislocating your hip.
+You'll also be taught how to move your body without dislocating your hip.

-If you have traditional surgery, you will need to follow "hip precautions" until your hip is fully healed.
+If you have traditional surgery, you'll need to follow "hip precautions" until your hip is fully healed.
 Most often, this means that you: